davidrb/opqbox2/README.md

 We performed a [pilot study of our first generation hardware and software](http://openpowerquality.org/technology/g1-pilot-study.html), and one of the results of this study are the following major requirements for OPQBox2:

-  * **Support event recording upon power cutout.** OPQBox2 includes a Li-Po battery so that the box can record an event if power is interrupted prior to shutdown.
-Also to support this requirement, OPQBox2 includes nonvolatile 64K EEPROM memory.
+  * **Support event recording upon power cutout.** OPQBox2 adds an 8k of ferromagnetic RAM(FRAM) IC.
+Fram will be used as a circular buffer, containing 0.5s of high resolution voltage measurements.
+Fram will maintain its state through a power cycle, which will be sent to the cloud once the power-grid comes back online.

   * **Satisfy IEEE PQ standards.**  This includes 256 samples per waveform and locking to 60Hz input.

-  * **Improve data quality through dual transformers**.
-OPQBox2 is designed so that the transformer used to power the device is independent from the transformer used to collect PQ data.
+  * **Improve data quality through removal of the voltage sensing transformer.** Using a transformer for voltage measurements makes the device hard to calibrate.
+Furthermore we found that wall-wart transformers distort the line voltage.

 Summary of component changes
 ----------------------------